mook6688/Network-Socket-and-Packet-Sniffing-on-Linux/README.md

 # Network Socket and Packet Sniffing on Linux
 -------------------------------------------------------
 ### This is about socket connection and packet sniffing on the network.
-Development language is Python, and the driving test was       performed through Linux.
+PL is Python, and the driving test was performed through Linux.
 -------------------------------------------------------
 <h2> JEONGMUK LIM <br>
 Department of Computer Science<br>